MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-automate-howto.md

 ---

-# How to: Integrate Power Automate cloud flow with Power Pages site
+# How to: Integrate Power Automate cloud flow with a Power Pages site

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]